 ACGC partners with several agencies and participates in a number of collaborations in Austin and Travis County.
-In addition to providing core mental health services at our centrally located clinic, ACGC staff provides services in high-risk child care centers and primary and secondary schools, as well as home-based services for pregnant and parenting teens.
+In addition to providing core mental health services at our centrally located clinic, ACGC staff provides services in high-risk child care centers and primary and secondary schools, as well as homebased services for pregnant and parenting teens.

 Austin Child Guidance Center has a multidisciplinary team of professionals including psychologists, social workers, counselors, marriage and family therapists.
 Our treatment staff also includes a part-time child/adolescent psychiatric service provider, and often, nurse practitioner intern.
-Our center's focus on training future mental health professionals means that in addition to our postdoctoral fellowship, we also offer internships for social work, counseling, and psychiatric nurse practitioner students.
+Our center's focus on training future mental health professionals means that in addition to our postdoctoral fellowship, we also offer a doctoral psychology practicum as well as internships for social work, counseling, and psychiatric nurse practitioner students.